uwidev/life-disciplines-projects/600 Resources/Fundamentals of LDP.md

 ### Core Components
 #### Resources
-[[Resources]] are your general useful notes and media that you can reference later.
-This is particularly useful if you wish to curate new ideas from existing ones, or if you need reference material as reminders.
+[[Resources]] are your useful general notes and media that you can reference later.
+This is particularly useful if you wish to curate new ideas from existing ones, or if you need reference material.

 > This is not the place for extremely specific resources related to an LDP core component.
 A note specfically for a Programming project may only be useful for that project and no where else.
-This note should be archived under 📁`900 Archive`.
+This note should stay within the project folder and  archived under 📁`900 Archive` when finished.

 #### Tasks
 [[Tasks]] are items of action.
 To lessen friction, they should have an estimated work time less than 2 hours.